-All version of EDD prior to version four were mostly basic modifications from a previous version.
+All versions of EDD prior to version four were mostly basic modifications from a previous version.
 EDD 4 has been completely rewritten from scratch.
-A few of the screens used by this new version may appear to be some-what similar to previous versions for continuity, but, EDD version four has much more copying power and is even more accurate than previous versions.
-EDD version four's counterpart, EDD 4 PLUS, has an extra option that uses a specially designed hardware card; can virtually read ALL the information off the disk you are trying to back up.
+A few of the screens used by this new version may appear to be some-what similar to previous versions for continuity but, EDD version four has much more copying power and is even more accurate than previous versions.
+EDD version four's counterpart, EDD 4 PLUS, has an extra option that uses a specially designed hardware card;can virtually read ALL the information off the disk you are trying to back up. option that uses a specially designed hardware card; can virtually read ALL the information off the disk you are trying to back up.
 This is the single most important step when backing up a disk.
 It will probably be quite a while before these two programs are topped, by us or by anyone else.